Turkey threatens to target Haftar's forces in Libya if attacks persist

-Turkey said on Sunday it would deem the forces of Libyan General Khalifa Haftar "legitimate targets" if their attacks on its interests and diplomatic missions in Libya persisted.
+Turkey said on Sunday it would deem the forces of Libyan General Khalifa Haftar "legitimate targets" if what it termed their attacks on its interests and diplomatic missions in Libya persisted.

 Turkey backs Libya's internationally-recognised Government of National Accord (GNA).
 It has signed a military cooperation deal with the GNA, which has been trying to fend off an offensive by Haftar's forces.
 Ankara views Haftar's forces, which are backed by the United Arab Emirates, Egypt and Russia, as "putschists".